GenericMappingTools/gmt/doc_modern/rst/source/grdedit.rst

 .. only:: not man

-    grdedit - Modify header or content of a grid
+    Modify header or content of a grid

 Synopsis
 --------